-Second senator who attended White House court announcement tests positive
+Fifth person from Trump’s Supreme Court announcement tests positive

-Sen. Thom Tillis announced that he has tested positive for COVID-19, marking the latest high-profile Republican to reveal the diagnosis Friday.
+A fifth person who attended the White House ceremony last weekend for President Trump’s Supreme Court pick has tested positive for COVID-19, fueling speculation that the Rose Garden gathering is becoming a “superspreader” event.

-The North Carolina lawmaker, who is in the middle of a campaign battle to save his seat, said he has no symptoms, but will be isolating at home for 10 days.
+Sen. Thom Tillis said late Friday that he received a positive test.
+The North Carolina Republican, who is in the middle of a campaign battle to save his seat, said he has no symptoms, but will be isolating at home for 10 days.

-His announcement follows that of President Trump and Sen. Mike Lee.
+His announcement follows that of President Trump, first lady Melania Trump, Sen. Mike Lee and Notre Dame University President John Jenkins.

-Both Mr. Lee and Mr. Tillis were at the White House last weekend when Mr. Trump announced he was nominating Judge Amy Coney Barrett to fill the vacant Supreme Court seat.
+All were at the White House when Mr. Trump announced Saturday that he was nominating Judge Amy Coney Barrett to fill the vacant Supreme Court seat.

+Both Mr. Lee and Mr. Tillis sit on the Senate Judiciary Committee, which is slated to begin processing Judge Barrett’s nomination, with hearings to begin Oct.
+12.

+Mr. Lee, in his statement announcing his positive test, said he’ll be back in time to take part.

+The 10-day isolation period for a positive test would end just as the confirmation hearings begin.

-Media reports have speculated that the White House ceremony, held in the Rose Garden, may have been a “superspreader event,” with few attendees wearing masks.
+Media reports have speculated that the White House ceremony, held in the Rose Garden, may have been a “superspreader event,” with few attendees wearing masks and lots of handshakes and hugs being exchanged.

-Notre Dame President John Jenkins, who was in attendance because Judge Barrett has taught at the school, also announced Friday he tested positive.
-Father Jenkins put himself in quarantine after the ceremony because he was shaking hands and not wearing a mask, and he said Monday that was an error.
+Father Jenkins, who was in attendance because Judge Barrett has taught at the school, also announced Friday he tested positive.
+He had put himself in quarantine earlier in the week after apologizing for shaking hands and not wearing a mask.

+Judge Barrett already contracted and recovered from the virus over the summer.

 Mr. Tillis, in his statement, said he is “routinely” tested and had a negative test last Saturday, but his latest rapid test Friday came back positive.